3-Day Istanbul Itinerary for First-Timers | Turkey

 It’s a little tricky to get to Camlica Mosque once you get off the ferry on the Asian side but trust us, it’s worth it.
 You’ll need to take public transport to get there – either a bus or a combination of metro and taxi, plus a little walking.

 Two female architects designed Camlica, especially with women in mind, and incorporated a separate praying area for women and a space for childcare.
-It opened in 2019 so it really is very new and with a capacity of 63,000 people, it’s also very big.
+It opened in 2019 so it is very new and with a capacity of 63,000 people, it’s also very big.
 The mosque complex includes an art gallery, museum, conference hall, library, cafe and underground car park for 3,500 vehicles.

 The main feature of the Camlica Mosque is its six tall minarets which can be seen from all over the city.
-It also has over 70 domes, including the 72-metre high main dome which represents the 72 nations of Istanbul.
+It also has over 70 domes, including the 72-metre-high main dome which represents the 72 nations of Istanbul.
 The interior of the mosque is remarkably beautiful, clean and tidy.
 You’ll be astonished by every aspect of the decor; from the 17,000 square metre hand-woven carpet to the chandeliers, to the tile mosaics, to the stained glass windows.

 Grand Mosque Camlica interior